Madhya Pradesh Seeks CBI Probe Into Dowry Death Case

 "Whether ordinary citizens have any protection under law when influential persons are involved, or whether public institutions can be used to influence narratives against a deceased victim who can no longer speak for herself?" the family asked in a sharp constitutional query addressed to civil society and authorities.

-The family has explicitly sought the preservation of Call Detail Records (CDRs), tower location data, electronic communications, internet usage logs, and WhatsApp/digital metadata for a staggering list of 46 specific mobile numbers which include all associated persons, individuals involved in the transportation or handling of Twisha's body, residential staff, domestic servants, drivers, close associates, and legal representatives directly or indirectly associated with the events immediately preceding and following the incident.
+The family has explicitly sought the preservation of Call Detail Records, tower location data, electronic communications, internet usage logs, and WhatsApp/digital metadata for a staggering list of 46 specific mobile numbers directly or indirectly associated with the events immediately preceding and following the incident.

 Earlier in the day, more than 50 ex-servicemen set out on motorbikes in Bhopal, demanding justice for Twisha Sharma and seeking a fresh post-mortem examination.